Shubham-18-10-1998/Obsidian/RESOURCES/Amazon Web Service (AWS).md

 - Root user account - Admin of the account.
 Has all access. ideally suggested to not use this account.
 Now this can access IAM (Identity and access management System) to create users, groups, roles, and policies.
 - Process is create user, then create a group to put user into, then assosciate a policy that has permission to that group.
 - To access, we need to authenticate IAM principals (user) through CLI, or API via SDK kit.
-- We then get authorized to access certain resources via the policies.
+- We get authorised to access certain resources via the policies.

 ### Policies
 Define what resources we are allowed to access, and what level of access is allowed.
 All identity and resources created within AWS account.
 Each account exists in one place and then use measure to access resources across accounts.